llagendijk/GoodWeUSBLogger/README.md

 ```
 Almost all configuration parameters have sensible defaults and are commented out.
 The values shown are the defaults.
 If you need to change a
 setting remove the # in front of the parameter name.

-Only when username and the optional password are set, they will be used.
+Only when username and the optional password are set, authentication will be used for MQTT-server.
 Setting the username will trigger authentication for the MQTT server.
 Password can optionally be set.

 The domoticz-topic (when defined) triggers the update to domoticz.
 The domoticz section is only read/used when domoticz-topic is set.
 This section contains the idx values as defined in Domoticz for the known
 data items.

 ## Usage

 The program will lookup the device on its own by enumerating all USB devices and look for the **_vendorId_** and **_modelId_** as listed above.
-My tested GoodWe solar inverters all have these vendor and model id.
+The tested GoodWe solar inverters all have these vendor and model id.
 You can lookup your own by connecting the USB device to the raspberry and
 look for these values in the system logs.
 These _should_ be the correct IDs for all GoodWe solar inverters.

 The application needs to be run as **root** in the current setup.
 The high level logs for the daemon are written to stdout/stderr or the